geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-26/meeting-transcript.md

 Oh.

 ##### **Geohot** [[00:17:22](https://www.youtube.com/watch?v=IAbOilYNLdc&t=1042)]
 There's only a few kernel that are running Scratch.
 There's only a few kernels that we make that actually use Scratch.
 Scratch is this special spillover area on RDNA 3.
 The diversity of instructions that LLVM can output is very high.
 And you can use all these weird features that you can use.
 But yeah, you should never actually be using Scratch.
 If you have a kernel that somehow uses Scratch, you've made a mistake because that kernel will never ever be fast.
 So yeah, we should be able to build an RDNA 3 back end.
 On top of the assembly stuff.
-And then I also want to play with the UOP, with the Asm.matmall, and see if I can get warp specialization
+And then I also want to play with the UOp, with the Asm.matmul, and see if I can get warp specialization

 ##### **Geohot** [[00:18:03](https://www.youtube.com/watch?v=IAbOilYNLdc&t=1083)]
-and see if I can get a 60 teraflop matmall from the 900xdx.
+and see if I can get a 60 teraflop matmul from the 900xdx.

 ##### **Chenyu** [[00:18:19](https://www.youtube.com/watch?v=IAbOilYNLdc&t=1099)]
 You also changed some of the D type stuff.
 Anything?
 That people should be aware of?